How To Travel In Turkey On A Budget: Real Costs, Tips & Hacks

 Turkey Museum Pass Options And details

 Suppose you want to visit several locations around Istanbul.
-In that case, you can purchase a museum card, which gives you cut-priced admission to major attractions while also giving you cheaper public transport.
+In that case, you can purchase a museum card, which gives you access to selected museums and archaeological sites for a fixed period.

 You’ll find different prices for different packages when visiting large attractions, not only in Istanbul.
 E.g., You’ll be told you pay x price for the basic access, and you pay extra to get into another part.
 The question is whether you need to pay the extra; from experience, you can see everything you want with the basic price.